-1 2 3 4 Board of Corporate Executive Stockholder Directors Governance Officers Information 5 6 7 8

-Executive Audit Committee Charter Other

-Compensation Matters Amendment Information
+2 3 4 5 6 7 8 Corporate Executive Stockholder Executive Audit Committee Charter Other Governance Officers Information Compensation Matters Amendment Information

 We chose a measurement date of December 31, 2023 for identifying our median employee.
 We examined the annual base salary or base rate of pay of all our employees, excluding our Chief Executive Officer, who were employed by us on December 31, 2023.
 We included all U.S. and non-U.S. employees who worked full-time, part-time or as interns.
 The use of annual base salary or base rate of pay is a consistently applied compensation measure that we believe reasonably reflects the compensation for our employee population.